 Semenova, senior tax consultant Diana Marfitsyna and junior tax consultant Vladislav Tretiakov advised a US company and an international marketing and research agency in April 2017 on the proper tax and legal set up in Russia.

-Alexander Chmelev is the managing partner of Baker McKenzie in Russia, where the firm is present in Moscow and St Petersburg.
+Alexander Chmelev is a partner and head of the tax practice group at Baker McKenzie Russia, where the firm is present in Moscow and St Petersburg.
 The tax department comprises five partners and 16 additional experts.
 Associates Artem Toropov and Hava Kadyrova joined the firm in the past year.

 The practice advises on tax planning and structuring, including cross-border structuring; M&A, including tax due diligence; tax controversy work, tax audits, tax litigation in the courts; VAT, including indirect tax advice under the 2017 regime on taxation of electronically supplied services.
 The firm also deals with the taxation of employee benefits and share incentives; private wealth management; transfer pricing, including functional, economic and benchmarking analysis; transfer pricing documentation; defence file and strategy; capital markets and financial products taxation; customs valuation; trade sanctions and export control.